domino14/macondo/cgp/README.md

 `7D7`

+Note: for tiles that consist of multiple codepoints, such as CH in Spanish, these must be specified as `[CH]` (or `[ch]` lowercase), for example.

-2. Racks for all involved players, in the order that they will next play.
-Each rack is represented by its letters, and racks are separated by a `/` symbol.
+### 2. Racks for all involved players, in the order that they will next play.

+Each rack is represented by its tiles, and racks are separated by a `/` symbol.
 A blank is represented by a `?`.

 e.g.

 `AB/AA?` means the player to play next has a rack of AB and the other player has a rack of AA? (? being the blank).

-If one of the players' racks is only partially known, specify as many letters as are known.
-If no letters are known, leave that player's rack blank.
+If one of the players' racks is only partially known, specify as many tiles as are known.
+If no tiles are known, leave that player's rack blank.

 e.g.

 `/ABCDEF` or `ABCDEF/`

+Note that this supports any number of players.

-3. Scores for both players, represented as regular numbers, separated by a `/` symbol.
+### 3. Scores for both players

+These are represented as regular numbers, separated by a `/` symbol.
 The order should be in the order of the racks.

 e.g.

 `357/289`

+Note that this supports any number of players.
+Racks and scores would both have n-1 slashes for n-player games, starting with the next-to-move player and ending with the player who last moved

+### 4. Number of consecutive zero-point turns

-4. Number of consecutive zero turns immediately prior to the position being shown.
+This number is the number of consecutive zero-point turns immediately prior to the position being shown.
 This should be a single number.
 We use this because in some implementations of crossword games, the game is over after six consecutive zero turns, for example.

 e.g.

 `5`

-5. One or more "opcodes" with optional arguments; each opcode would be separated by `;` characters and optional spaces.
+### 5. Any number of optional operations

+An operation is composed of an opcode followed by zero or more operands and is concluded by a semicolon.

+Multiple operations are separated by a single space character.
+If there is at least one operation present in a line, it is separated from the last (fourth) data field by a single space character.

 ## Opcodes